dmandache/dmandache.github.io/_pages/about.md

 <img src="https://source.unsplash.com/hV1gChgMa-k/1600x300">

 > Hey there, my name is Diana Mandache and I am a fresh PhD graduate and R&D Engineer specialized in Image Analysis, Data Science and AI !
-When I'm not tuning hyperparameter or crunching data, you can find me exploring the beautiful city of Paris, I might be sampling some fresh pastries or attending a concert at Olympia hall.
+> When I'm not tuning hyperparameter or crunching data, you can find me exploring the beautiful city of Paris, I might be sampling some fresh pastries or attending a concert at Olympia hall.
+> I can't wait to see what the future holds, and I'm excited to be part of such a dynamic and ever-evolving industry.

 <img src="https://dmandache.github.io/images/profile_big.jpg">